enz091218/WCSorteo/replit.md

   - Updated workflow to run Node.js server
   - Enabled cross-device synchronization (overlay on one device, control on another)
   - Maintained exact same visual design and user experience

+- **2025-11-21**: Expanded to 12 groups
+  - Updated from 8 groups (A-H) to 12 groups (A-L)
+  - Modified overlay layout to 4×3 grid
+  - Modified control panel to 3-column layout
+  - Adjusted spacing and font sizes for better fit
+  - All code and documentation updated for 12-group format

 ## User Preferences
 - None specified yet